Clugston Group: History

+Clugston Group was involved in the construction of various public facilities, including schools, hospitals, reservoirs, and supermarkets.
+One frequent area of business was road construction; it would regularly receive contracts from bodies such as the Department of Transport to build bypasses and other schemes of a similar scale.
+The firm was also involved in the construction of numerous waste-to-energy plants.
+It also constructed various offices and factories on behalf of various parties.
+It also built retail outlets and distribution centres.
+The company also undertook several projects of an unconventional nature.

 In June 2009, the then company CEO Stephen Martin went 'undercover' at the company for the television series of Channel 4, Undercover Boss.
 Martin described the experience as extremely positive, and implemented a number of new measures as a result.

+During the late 2000s, business activity dipped, which was attributed to the unfavourable economic consequences of the Great Recession; the company responded with 200 redundancies.
+By 2013, Clugston Group had apparently reversed its fortunes, having achieved record profits along with a 30 per cent rise in turnover.
+Further revenue growth occurred during subsequent years.

 In February 2017, Martin left to become director general of the Institute of Directors, and was replaced by Bob Vickers (formerly a director of Carillion Construction Services).
 Vickers resigned as CEO in June 2019; Glynn Thomas became interim CEO.

 Administration

-The company filed a notice of intention to appoint administrators from KPMG on 5 December 2019, for Clugston Group Ltd, Clugston Construction Ltd and Clugston Services Ltd. The group reportedly collapsed owing over £40m (a figure later revised to £64m), and was operating from over twenty five sites primarily across the Midlands and northern England.
+On 5 December 2019, the company filed a notice of intention to appoint administrators from KPMG, for Clugston Group Ltd, Clugston Construction Ltd and Clugston Services Ltd. The group reportedly collapsed owing over £40m (a figure later revised to £64m), and was operating from over twenty five sites primarily across the Midlands and northern England.
 Some 250 employees were reportedly set to lose their jobs immediately.
+The group's losses were attributed to a combination of problematic waste-to-energy contracts and an "acute cash flow issue" that had been exacerbated by the June 2019 failure of a key subcontractor which resulted in "significant ransom positions from the supply chain".

-Four hundred of Clugston's 629 strong workforce were employed in construction, and, on 9 December 150 were reported to have been made redundant.
-By 7 January 2020, the redundancies total had grown to 280; fifteen staff working on three facilities management contracts had been transferred to new employers, while fifty one staff were assisting the administrators.
+400 of Clugston Group's 629 strong workforce were employed in construction, and, on 9 December 150 were reported to have been made redundant.
+By 7 January 2020, the number of redundancies at the firm had grown to 280; 15 staff working on three facilities management contracts had been transferred to new employers, while 51 staff were assisting the administrators.

-The group's losses were blamed on problem energy from waste (EfW) contracts and an "acute cash flow issue" exacerbated by the June 2019 failure of a key subcontractor which resulted in "significant ransom positions from the supply chain".

-The company had grown through participation, via a partnership with France's CNIM, in the construction of Energy for Waste (EfW) plants.
-EfW projects had also caused financial problems for other contractors in the United Kingdom, including Costain and Interserve.
+The company had grown through participation, via a partnership with France's CNIM, in the construction of numerous waste-to-energy plants; such projects had also caused financial problems for other contractors in the United Kingdom, including Costain and Interserve.
 CNIM took on sixty seven former employees of Clugston, who had been working on joint venture projects in the United Kingdom.